mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 These reflections are noteworthy as they provoke the following wider observations on the utility of this technique.

  The drama narrative provided a way to decentre the facilitator from the process of giving boundaries.
 When listing boundaries to activities it feels similar to outlining the rules of a game.
 As such less about controlling individuals and more about contracting into a gameful or playful experience.
 I am much more relaxed restricting choice in role, or via a proxy of a playful encounter, other facilitators may feel the same.
-Heathcote's observations on this process posit that learners especially those resitant to authoritarian teaching techniques, appreciate the process of aligning "needs interests" to "object interests" [-@heathcote_dorothy_1984, p.
+Heathcote's observations on this process posit that learners especially those resistant to authoritarian teaching techniques, appreciate the process of aligning "needs interests" to "object interests" [-@heathcote_dorothy_1984, p.
 185].
  SEE THE OBSERVATION ON THE CHAPTER ON AUTHE